 As detailed earlier in this guidance, as a general rule, the last date on which an employee could first be placed on furlough was 10 June 2020.

-However, this last date to furlough is not applicable to employees who are on or had started any form of Statutory Parental leave prior to 10 June 2020, as long as the employer has previously furloughed other employees.
+However, this last date to furlough is not applicable to employees who are on or had started any form of Statutory Parental leave on or before 10 June 2020 which has also ended after 10 June 2020, as long as the employer has previously furloughed other employees.

 Statutory Parental Leave includes:

 As such, any employees returning from Statutory Parental leave after 10 June 2020 may still be furloughed for the first time as long as the scheme is still in operation.